 7. The heck with that outdoors smell: do not hang out your just-washed laundry in the pollen-filled summer breeze.

 8. Don’t tough it out, seek medication relief and enjoy your summer.
 Start by trying a newer, non-sedating antihistamine for daily control during the height of grass pollen season.

 9. If antihistamines alone don’t help enough, visit your allergist and ask about nasal corticosteroid sprays.
 These can be highly effective.
 You may also be a candidate for allergy shots (immunotherapy), for relief in the years to come.
+New sublingual tablets can also provide lasting relief.
 For eye symptoms, your allergist can prescribe good eye drops.

 10. When your grass-allergic child will be playing on grass, aside from taking medications, he/she should wear cool but long pants when possible to avoid contact.